Nemin32/Nemin32.github.io/_drafts/fanfic.md

 Only a single, hardly visible road split the vegetation in half created by some long bygone travellers.

-A lone shadow moved moved hastily through the path, its owner tightly gripping a cloak, the only thing standing between him and the horrible weather.
+A lone shadow moved hastily through the path, its owner tightly gripping a cloak, the only thing standing between him and the horrible weather.
 Every once in a while he glanced around, his red eyes surveying the trees around him.

-It was unlikely that anyone would have followed him here, this place was, for a lack of a better term, worthless to anyone.
+It was unlikely that anyone would have followed him here: This place was, for a lack of a better term, worthless to anyone.
 Yet it also made him painfully aware that for the same reason he was unlikely to encounter any foes, it was also nearly impossible to find anyone who could help him.